CAMBI-tech/BciPy/bcipy/language/README.md

 > `lms` - The default location for the model resources.

-> `model` - The python classes for each LanguageModelAdapter subclass.
+> `model` - The python classes for each BciPyLanguageModel subclass.
 Detailed descriptions of each can be found below.

 > `sets` - Different phrase sets that can be used to test the language model classes.